 “My father was a minister and we grew up around the church in what I think was a rather sheltered life,” she said.
 “My mom always told us we didn’t have a lot of things, but we had a lot of love.
 I really didn’t experience much racism or trauma until I was in my 20s.
 I was always taught that if you did what you were supposed to do and treated people like you want to be treated, then you’d be okay.
 It hit me hard when I learned that it doesn’t always work that way.”

 In her coaching practice, Tangi said she has worked to retain those values gained earlier in her life to remain open and authentic with her clients.

 “Like any good leader, a coach needs to listen and have the courage to ask the hard questions, and to not hold judgment about the responses,” she said.
 “If you want to understand someone who is different from you, you have to ask questions and be open to the answers they give you.
 That’s what I strive to do every day in my coaching.”

-Our mission at Ezra is to make coaching available to everyone, regardless of gender, age, race, sexuality, or identity, through our coaching app.
-We’re proud of our global coaching bench, but we know that we can always do better.
-We’re constantly recruiting to make sure our coaches represent the rich diversity of our society too.
+At Ezra, we aim to make coaching available to everyone, regardless of gender, age, race, sexuality, or identity.
+We're proud of our global coaching bench, but we know that we can always do better.
+Ezra is constantly recruiting to make sure our coaches represent the rich diversity of our society too.
 Find out more about how to join us as a coach here.

 Build diversity into your workplace culture with Ezra’s world-classemployee coaching, built to fit into today’s working life.
 We’ve redesignedleadership coaching for the modern age to help transform people through affordable, scalable and high-impact solutions, with equitable access through our world-class coaching app.
 Find out today how digital coaching could make a big difference to your organization.